 The current through the diode should be limited by a certain value.
 To implement this, a supply drives the diode through a limiting resistor.
 Also, the DC isolation from the radio frequency signal is done by a RF choke.
 The IMPATT diode should be integrated into a tuned circuit, typically, into a waveguide cavity.
 Oscillations arise in this circuit once the supply voltage is applied.

-Such semiconductor diodes allow to rich much higher power levels comparing to other devices at this frequency range that are used as negative resistance.
+Such semiconductor diodes allow reaching much higher power levels compared to other devices in this frequency range that are used as negative resistance.